Outdoor Health Pavilion

 Family Heart Foundation

 The mission of the Family Heart Foundation is to save generations of families from heart disease through timely diagnosis and improved care of individuals with familial hypercholesterolemia and elevated lipoprotein(a).
 Family Heart is partnering with Stanford’s Division of Cardiovascular Medicine to help increase awareness of heightened cardiovascular risks and develop plans to manage them.
-Visit us to learn more about maintaining your cardiovascular health.
+Visit our website to learn more about maintaining your cardiovascular health.

 Family Guidance & Bereavement Program